Lyra: A Benchmark for Turducken-Style Code Generation: Dataset Construction

 \subsection{Automatic Quality Checker}

-It is very time-consuming and error-prone to detect the content annotated by the annotator one by one.
+It is very time-consuming and error-prone to manually check the content annotated by the annotator one by one.
 In this paper, we designed an automated checker to check the modified code and annotated comments.

 As described in Figure~\ref{annotation_process}, our checker contains two basic components, which are content mismatch check for code comments and error detection for modified code.
 First, we designed a series of check items for the code comments.
 For example, we automatically check whether the comment completely describe all the parameters in the function, and check whether the comment match the corresponding source code through the characteristics of the code.
 Second, some function blocks may have specific project-related information, and cannot be used as independent function blocks.
-We use Pylint (https://www.pylint.org), a Python static code analysis tool, to check the code function.
+We used Pylint (https://www.pylint.org), a Python static code analysis tool, to check the code function.
 We check all the modified code and found some errors after modification.
-Finally, we returning all the problematic source code for re-modification.
+Finally, we returned all the problematic source code for re-modification.